-Whether you are trying to conserve water or ease your watering workload or both, drip irrigation—a network of plastic tubing and low-volume drippers and sprinklers that reach every part of the garden you want to water—takes the hassle out of watering.
+Whether you are trying to conserve water, be more efficient, or ease your watering workload, drip irrigation—a network of plastic tubing and low-volume drippers and sprinklers that reach every part of the garden you want to water—takes the hassle out of watering.

 The materials are fairly inexpensive and easy to install using nothing more than scissors or shears and a special hole punch tool.
 Once you lay out the tubing and connect the drippers, sprinklers or sprayers, you’ll be able to water your plants by simply turning on the water and letting it run for 20 minutes more or less each day.
 Add a battery-operated controller and you won’t even have to remember to turn on the water.
 It’ll turn the water on and off automatically at the times you select.